The NCSCB was absolutely essential in assisting us in handlingJohn BarryFormer Superintendent, Aurora (Colorado) Public Schools

 The NCSCB proved to be the most valuable of resources for the recoveryJoshua WebbFormer Director of Counseling, Marysville (Washington) School District

-efforts in our schools [after the sudden death of a staff member in 2014]…
+efforts in our schools [after a deadly school shooting in 2014]…

 If I only had one piece of advice for schools experiencing such a crisis, it